-Room 5.023V Tel: (210) 567-3976Fax: (210) 567-6612Email:
+4.022V - MEDTel: (210) 567-3976Fax: (210) 567-6612Email:

-How is C. albicans able to function so effectively as a pathogen?
+How is C. Albanians able to function so effectively as a pathogen?
 This organism possesses a number of properties which contribute to its virulence, including secretion of degradative enzymes and adhesion to host cells.
 Research in our laboratory focuses on one such virulence property, the ability to undergo a

 reversible morphological transition from yeast (single oval cells) to pseudohyphal and hyphal filaments (elongated cells attached end-to-end, see Figure 1).
 Previous studies have shown that this transition is required for virulence and can occur in response to a wide variety of host inducing signals.
-In order to gain a better understanding of the mechanisms that control the C. albicans morphological transition in response to specific host environmental cues.
+We use a variety of genetic, genomic, biochemical and molecular biology approaches to gain a better understanding of the mechanisms that control the C. Albanians morphological transition in response to specific host environmental cues.

-Determination of Candida albicans Morphology and Virulence
+Determination of Candida Albanians Morphology and Virulence

-The C. albicans filamentous growth program is comprised of genes involved in a wide variety of biological processes, several of which had not previously been implicated in filamentous growth and virulence.
+The C. Albanians filamentous growth program is comprised of genes involved in a wide variety of biological processes, several of which had not previously been implicated in virulence; many of these genes are also controlled by key transcriptional regulators such as Ume6.
 We have identified four gene classes which appear to be significantly over-represented in the filamentous growth program compared to their representation in the genome as a whole: 1) cell wall components, 2) cell division genes, 3) secreted/degradative enzymes, 4) ER to Golgi transport and secretion genes.
-The C. albicans filamentous growth program also contains a significant number of genes of unknown function.
-Several of these genes are unique to C. albicans, suggesting the possibility that they may be important for novel virulence mechanisms.
-Efforts are currently underway to further characterize these genes and determine the precise roles that they play in allowing C. albicans to establish and maintain infection in host tissues.
+The filamentous growth program also contains a significant number of genes of unknown function.
+Several of these genes are unique to C. Albanians, suggesting the possibility that they may be important for novel virulence mechanisms.
+Efforts are currently underway to further characterize these genes and determine the precise roles that they play in allowing C. Albanians to establish and maintain infection in host tissues.